top of page

 Subgenus: Melea

-A Male Anthophora abrupta Digger Bee
+A male Anthophora abrupta

 PHOTO CREDITS: All photos and text © Copyright 2014-2017 Paula Sharp and Ross Eatman, unless otherwise noted.
 All rights reserved.
 If you wish to use any of the photographs here for educational or other purposes, please read permissions page.